Guide for application – plant protection products

 If your product is authorised in another member state within the EU and it is identical to a product that is already authorised in Sweden, it is possible to apply for a parallel trade permit in Sweden.

 If you want to claim data protection along with your application for product authorisation, you must submit a list specifying for which test and study reports that data protection is claimed.
-You can use the template for the reference list when preparing your claim for data protection.
+You can claim data protection for documentation required for applications for new authorisations, renewal of authorisations or amendment of a product authorisation regarding an additional crop.

 When claiming data protection, you must provide the following information: